Shaker Square and the Shaker Schools

-This page of exhibits related to Virginia P. Dawson's explanation of why the Shaker Square area is in the City of Cleveland and the Shaker Heights School District was created by webmaster Arnold Berger with Dr. Dawson's help.
+These exhibits support Virginia P. Dawson's explanation of why Cleveland's Shaker Square area is in the Shaker Heights School District.
+They were selected with her help.

 Newburg City